 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Torrential rains flooded your garage and basement over the weekend, causing some structural water damage to your home.
 You have a home insurance policy, but is water damage covered by homeowners insurance?
-Things can get pretty murky when trying to determine what is and isn’t covered, but we’re here to give you some helpful information and guidelines.
+We’re here to give you some helpful information and guidelines.
 Read on to find the answers you need.